GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/01.Not-My-Way/docs.md

 ---
+title: |
-title: 661.
-Not My Way
+    661. Not My Way - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 661.
+Not My Way.
+Thy way, not mine, O Lord, However dark it be; Lead me by thine own hand, And choose the path for me.
+I dare not choose my lot; I would not if I might; Choose thou for me, my God,  So shall I walk aright.
+    keywords:  |
-    keywords: Christ in Song, Not My Way, Thy way, not mine, O Lord,
+        Christ in Song, adventhymnals, advent hymnals, Not My Way, Thy way, not mine, O Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 661. NOT MY WAY
+####  Christ in Song,

 ```txt
 1.